-This site is brand new (actually, it’s a revamp of an earlier version).
+This site is pretty new (actually, it’s a revamp of an earlier version).
 We have in our possession a boatload of piano and music lesson videos created by Kent.
-We hope to have a very large number of these on line over the next few days.
-Please see immediately below for more info.
+This site is in blog format, so we post Kent’s lessons one at a time, over time.

 Kent Smith is a professional piano and drum instructor, and a professional pianist/keyboardist, based in Orange County, California.
 He holds a degree in music and piano performance from Fullerton College, California.

 At age seven, Kent began formal lessons in drums.
 By age fourteen he was a part-time professional drummer in a popular R&B band, playing gigs in and around the city of Philadelphia, Pennsylvania.
 At that same age, he discovered piano and was hooked.